Self-Routing: Parameter-Free Expert Routing from Hidden States: Results

 \subsection{ImageNet-1K classification}

-Table~\ref{tab:moe_vision_selfroute} shows the results on ImageNet-1K: Self-Routing remains competitive with the corresponding learned-router MoE, and in this run attains a modestly higher top-1 accuracy.
-Specifically, Self-Routing reaches 79.92\%, compared with 79.42\% for the learned-router MoE, and is also slightly above our reproduced dense DeiT-S baseline at 79.62\%.
-While this comparison is limited to a single DeiT-S/16 setting, it suggests that the central idea is not restricted to language modeling and can also remain effective in a standard vision classification setting.
+Table~\ref{tab:moe_vision_selfroute} shows the results on ImageNet-1K across three seeds with 4 experts, using the Every 2 strategy described in \citet{videau2025mixtureexpertsimageclassification}.
+That study shows that ImageNet MoE does not redefine state-of-the-art ImageNet performance despite the added complexity.
+Nevertheless, in this setup, Self-Routing remains competitive with the corresponding learned-router MoE, and in this run attains a modestly higher top-1 accuracy.
+The results suggest that the central idea is not restricted to language modeling and can also remain effective in a standard vision classification setting.